- When should I start planning for Study Abroad?

 Approved Programs each have their own deadline.
 Visit Approved Programs for more information.

 Yes.
-You must request approval from your major adviser (for Major #1 in your Major Work Plan) to study abroad by asking your adviser to submit a Study Abroad Major Adviser Evaluation Form by the appropriate deadline.
+You must request approval from your major adviser (for Major #1 in your Major Work Plan) to study abroad by asking your adviser to submit a Study Abroad Major Adviser Evaluation Form.
 This form is located in the Study Abroad box at the bottom of your Major Work Plan.Students applying for Early Application programs must complete this step by the December deadline; for all other students, it must be completed by the general Sophomore Plan deadlines in April.

 Students who wish to take courses abroad to fulfill a requirement in their major need to have the specific course approved by the major adviser in the students’ major department.
 This approval may take place either before or after the term abroad.
 Only courses approved by the major department can be counted toward the major.
 The adviser must send an email to the Registrar and notify the registrar that the said course will count toward the student’s major.
 Courses taken for elective credit are approved by the registrar.

 All travelers between countries must have a passport.
 The passport is the official identification of your citizenship.
 Students should make sure that their passports are valid until at least six months after returning from their study abroad programs.
 If you are a U.S. citizen, visit the U.S. Department of State passport website.
-International students and Non-US citizens should check with the embassy of their country of citizenship in the United States, if they need to renew their passport.
+International students and non-U.S. citizens should check with the embassy of their country of citizenship in the United States, if they need to renew their passport.

 It is your responsibility to inquire about visa requirements, including those for countries you plan to visit before or after your study abroad programs.
 It can take several weeks to gather all of the documents needed for the visa application.
 Consult with your chosen program about obtaining a visa.